 calibration, chromosomal microarray, receiver operating characteristic, sensitivity, specificity, validation

 Includes bibliographical references (pages 41-44).

 Copyright 2012 Corey William Goodman

 Goodman, Corey William.
-"Cost effective, computer-aided analytical performance evaluation of chromosomal microarrays for clinical laboratories." thesis, University of Iowa, 2012.
+"Cost effective, computer-aided analytical performance evaluation of chromosomal microarrays for clinical laboratories."
+MS (Master of Science) thesis, University of Iowa, 2012.